A perspective on ab initio modeling of polaritonic chemistry: The role of non-equilibrium effects and quantum collectivity: State-of-the-art theoretical description of polaritonic chemistry

 independently of the chosen cavity surface $A$ (if we substitute Eq.~\eqref{eq:RabiSplit} to express $N_{mol}$).
 This would mean that the cavity frequency is blue-shifted to many multiples of the original frequency $\tilde{\omega}^2 = \omega^2 + \omega_d^2$, for collective coupling of $N_{mol}$ molecules.
 This would imply that a pure quantum effect dominates over the classical shift towards smaller frequencies, due to the increased refractive index of the filled cavity.
 This shifting towards higher frequencies by multiples of the fundamental one is clearly not observed in experiment.
-From this result we can conclude that taking the assumption of a mesoscopic amount of quantum-coherently coupled molecules leads to fundamental inconsistencies.
+From this result we can conclude that taking the assumption of a mesoscopic amount of quantum-coherently coupled molecules leads to fundamental inconsistencies, which are in clear disagreement with experimental observations.
 Notice that our consistency check does neither rule out quantum effects nor collective effects, but it objects to an overly simplistic combination of both.

 Let us therefore see next, whether \textit{ab initio} theory could shed some light on the issue of collective and quantum effect in ensembles of molecules.
 Indeed, accurate coupled cluster calculations for the Hamiltonian of Eq.~\eqref{eq:pf_dip_h} recently showed that sizable collective effects can already emerge in the ground-state of molecular ensembles.\cite{HauglandJChemPhys2021} The analysis performed on a cluster of water molecules demonstrated that QED induces non-additive contributions to the energy of the complex.
 In more detail, electron-photon correlation generates an energy stabilization that increase with the square of the number of molecules involved.
 Note that if the number of coherently-coupled molecules would increase to the mesoscopic scale, as anticipated by the Dicke-model results, we would observe a strong depolarization shift of the cavity frequency also in this situation, which is not the case in present experiments.